General parameters

 Logo

-You change the default logo with your own.
+You can change the default logo with your own.
 Set the path to your logo in

 $logo = "images/ltb-logo.png";